Ahle Hadith Andolon Bangladesh: History

 On 13 August 2008, A. H. M. Khairuzzaman Liton, Mayor of Rajshahi and Awami League politician, visited the office Ahle Hadith Andolon Bangladesh and Muhammad Asadullah Al-Ghalib.
 He also visited the Ahle Hadith Jubo Sangha, the youth wing of Ahle Hadith Andolon Bangladesh and Al Markajul Islami As-Salafi Madrasa run by Ahle Hadith Andolon Bangladesh.
 He did not make a clear stand regarding Islamic militancy during his campaign and received support from Ahle Hadith Andolon Bangladesh.
 The principal of Al Markajul Islami As-Salafi Madrasa closed down the institute in 2009 and reported that Ahle Hadith Andolon Bangladesh was preaching extremism to the students.
 Students of University of Rajshahi and Rajshahi College were allowed to stay at the dormitories of the madrasa by Ghalib.

 In April 2009, 49 leaders of the organisation resigned and formed the Ahle Hadith Jubo O Chhatra Parishad.

 On 27 December 2015, leaders of Ahmadiyya Muslim community reported that their community faced harassment from Sunni Muslims, Ahle Hadith Andolon Bangladesh, Khatme Nabuwat Andolon Bangladesh, and Bangladesh Jamaat-e-Islami.
-Two of the attacker of July 2016 Dhaka attack were members of Ahle Hadith Andolon Bangladesh.
+Two of the attackers of July 2016 Dhaka attack were allegedly members of Ahle Hadith Andolon Bangladesh, but Asadullah Al Ghalib denied the allegations.

 Ahle Hadith Andolon Bangladesh has reported links with terrorist group Jamaat-ul-Mujahideen Bangladesh; this has been denied by the leader of Ahle Hadith Andolon Bangladesh, Muhammad Asadullah Al-Ghalib, at a press conference at the Jatiya Press Club on 15 August 2016.
 Top leaders of Jamaat-ul-Mujahideen Bangladesh, Shaykh Abdur Rahman and Bangla Bhai, were members of Ahle Hadith Andolon Bangladesh.